coala/coala/docs/Developers/Newcomers_Guide.rst

 Step 0.
 Run coala
 -----------------

-As a preparation of joining the community you should find out what this project is about - if you didn't do this already.
+As preparation for joining the community, you should find out what this project is about, if you haven't already.
 We highly recommend you `install coala <https://coala.io/install>`_ and use it on at least one of your projects.
 Also, we recommend that you read `development setup notes <http://coala.io/devsetup>`_ to learn how to set up an environment to work on coala.

-Most importantly, keep notes of what could be better to make the usage easier!
+Most importantly, keep notes of what could be better to make the usage easier.
 What documentation was missing?
 What was hard to understand?

 .. note::